-All claims should be made in accordance with Wyre Council's Financial Regulations and Financial Procedure Rules.
+6.3 All claims should be made in accordance with Wyre Council's Financial Regulations and Financial Procedure Rules.
 These guidelines apply to all attendances at meetings, courses, seminars etc. Mileage allowances are paid in accordance with the mid band of the Casual User NJC rates.

 All travel and subsistence claims should be made monthly using either the HR21 system or the "Staff Travel and Subsistence Allowance" claim form.
-Officers claims submitted more than two months after the expenses were incurred will be paid only with the express approval of the relevant Corporate Director or Chief Executive and will be capped at 12 months.
+Officers claims submitted more than two months after the expenses were incurred will be paid only with the express approval of the relevant Corporate Director or Chief Executive.
 Claims will be paid on or around the 15th of each month with salary payment.